Fabien-R/groupe-invoice-document/README.md

   The format should be `yyyy-MM-dd`

 ##  Execution
-The utility will display in the console
+The utility displays in the console
 1. the number of invoice-files it has to copy
-2. a percentage progress after copying each file
+2. a percentage progress regurlaly
-3. and finally a success or error message `Succeeded to copy`

 ## Limitations
 1. Using sequential flow or parallel copy processing take the same amount of time --> something wrong in our implementation or a limitation/constraint in the kotlin aws sdk s3-client?